Cost per Credit:

 This Doctor of Ministry is a professional in-ministry doctorate that offers advanced ministerial education to experienced pastors and other Christian workers.
 It is intended for those who have earned an MDiv or equivalent and are currently serving in ministry positions.

-The DMin courses are on-campus intensives at the WBS campus in Ridgeland, Miss.
+In your first year, you will take two courses each semester for a total of four courses.
+Each semester will have an intensive week that takes place at our campus in Ridgeland, Miss.
 The weeklong DMin intensives occur twice a year–in January and June.
-During each intensive week, DMin students will take two courses–which are supplemented by additional online interaction and extensive coursework.
+During each intensive week, you will take two courses–which are supplemented by additional online interaction and extensive coursework.

 DM801 Advanced Biblical Hermeneutics for Relevant Preaching and Ministry